wp-plugins/easy-wp-latex-lite/readme.txt

 = Past =

+* V4.00: Major changes to the design -- adding a translation interface, getting ready to change options handling.
+[Mar 24, 2014]
+* V3.41: Minor compatibility and documentation changes.
+[Dec 27, 2013]
 * V3.40: Compatibility checks for WordPress V3.8.
 Admin page enhancements.
 [Dec 19, 2013]
 * V3.30: Compatibility checks for WordPress V3.7.
 [Nov 11, 2013]
 * V3.20: Now available in your own language using machine translation curtsey of Google and Microsoft.
 [May 22, 2013]